joelrivard/test/content/digitizing-maps/index.md

 ## Saving the feature

-To save the feature, click on the toggle edit tool and select save.
-You may want to do this after adding several polygons.
+To save the feature, click on the toggle edit tool and select save. **IMPORTANT: You may want to do this after adding several polygons.**

 ![Save edits](http://drive.google.com/uc?export=view&id=1v4y41uM0aIjJNfqVItinYCPGmzx9-poC)